 If you have an active IVA, lenders will assess your financial conduct and whether you’ve made repayments on time.
 Some lenders may delve deeper into your credit file along with the fine details of your IVA.

 Applying for a buy to let mortgage after an IVA has been completed is often easier.
-This is because it allows lenders a greater insight into your financial conduct since completing your IVA.
+This is because it allows lenders greater insight into your financial conduct since completing your IVA.

 Having had an IVA will often involve other credit issues.
 As a result, lenders will assess all credit issues involved and their severity.
-An IVA itself is considered to be a severe form of bad credit; however, it also shows lenders that you’ve taken responsibility to resolve your credit problems.
+An IVA itself is considered to be a severe form of bad credit; however, it also shows lenders that you’ve taken the responsibility to resolve your credit problems.

 You’ll need to be discharged from your bankruptcy if you want to apply for a mortgage.
 Getting any type of mortgage during your bankruptcy simply isn’t possible.